algorithmic-dynamics-lab/Algorithmic-Machine-Learning/README.md

 This repository contains code relating to the following *in-silico* experiments:

- * Algorithmic Classification (Mathematica Notebooks, Wolfram Languaje):
+ * Algorithmic Classification (Mathematica Notebooks and Wolfram Languaje for .txt versions):
     * ECAClassification.nb: Algorithmic and NN classification of Elemental Cellular Automatons according to its evolution.
     * ECAInitialization.nb: Algorithmic and NN classification of Elemental Cellular Automatons according to its initial state.
     * KNConnectivity.nb: Algorithmic and NN classification of NK networks according to k.